 Microsoft uses an accordion template that expands once the visitor chooses a specific category.
 At first, you can only see two categories based on their two products - “Windows” and “Office,” and you can pick one of them to avoid digging into the articles that you have no interest in.

-Such a template is especially convenient for mobile users as they don't have to scroll that much and can access information faster.
+Such templates are especially convenient for mobile users as they don't have to scroll that much and can access information faster.
 Microsoft implemented the easiest possible layout Q&A style, and that seems to be working just perfectly.